-Two of Fall River Electric Cooperative’s hydroelectric facilities (Island Park & Buffalo) were the first certified low-impact hydropower projects in Idaho and our newest hydro facility, Chester, received its certification in 2017.
+Two of the Cooperative’s hydroelectric facilities (Island Park & Buffalo) were the first certified low-impact hydropower projects in Idaho and our newest hydro facility, Chester, recently received its certification.

 The Coffin Butte gas project is another example of Fall River Electric Cooperative’s commitment to innovative resources, responsible resource use, reliable service, and low cost energy for all our owner-members.